 values of the linear approximation of system (2) at the equilibrium point

-of the linear approximation of system (2) at the equilibrium point
+of and the real part of the complex eigenvalues and of the linear approximation of system (2) at the equilibrium point (the equilibrium point does not depend of the parameter ), is

 Now, taking into account the assignments for parameters given above, the system (2) has the form: